Tendrl/tendrl-ansible/roles/tendrl-server/README.md

     development/testing purposes only.
 For production, keep the authentication always enabled.

- *  When mandatory variable `tendrl_notifier_email_id` is left undefined (which is the default state), configuration of tendrl-notifier fails.
+ *  When both variables `tendrl_notifier_email_id` and
+    `tendrl_notifier_email_smtp_server` are left undefined (which is the default state), email configuration of tendrl-notifier is skipped.

+    Only when both these variables are defined, email configuration of tendrl-notifier is performed.

-    Value provided here is used for configuration of `email_id` option in `/etc/tendrl/notifier/email.conf.yaml` config file.
+    Values provided here are used for configuration of `email_id` and `email_smtp_server` options in `/etc/tendrl/notifier/email.conf.yaml`
+    config file.

-    Tendrl notifier uses this value as a source email address when sending notification messages via email.
+    Tendrl notifier uses value of `email_id` as a source email address when sending notification messages via email.

- *  When mandatory variable `tendrl_notifier_email_smtp_server` is left undefined (which is the default state), configuration of tendrl-notifier fails.

-    Value provided here is used for configuration of `email_smpt_server` option in `/etc/tendrl/notifier/email.conf.yaml` config file.
+    For more details about email configuration of tendrl-notifier, see the Tendrl documentation.

  *  When `tendrl_notifier_email_smtp_port` variable is undefined, default value `25` will be used.

     Value provided here is used for configuration of `email_smpt_port` option in `/etc/tendrl/notifier/email.conf.yaml` config file.

+    Note that this value is used only when both `tendrl_notifier_email_smtp_server` and `tendrl_notifier_email_id` are
+    defined.

 License
 -------